NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Sky King's Tomb/Lady Shimmersnip.md

   - name: ""

   - name: "Parasitized"
-    desc: "  Lady Shimmersnip has two giant leeches partly burrowed into her body, making her [[Conditions/Enfeebled 1|Enfeebled 1]] and [[Conditions/Clumsy 1|Clumsy 2]].
+    desc: "  Lady Shimmersnip has two giant leeches partly burrowed into her body, making her [[Conditions/Enfeebled|Enfeebled 1]] and [[Conditions/Clumsy|Clumsy 2]].
 These conditions' modifiers can change and aren't reflected in her stat block."

 abilities_mid:
   - name: ""
   - name: "Scuttle"
-    desc: "`pf2:r`  **Trigger** A creature that the giant crab can see targets the crab with an attack\n**Effect** The giant crab scuttles to the side and gains a +2 circumstance bonus to AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** A creature that the giant crab can see targets the crab with an attack\n* * *\n\n**Effect** The giant crab scuttles to the side and gains a +2 circumstance bonus to AC against the triggering attack.
 After the attack resolves, the crab can Stride up to its speed in a straight line as part of the reaction."

   - name: "Vulnerable to Prone"
     desc: "  If a creature critically succeeds on a check to [[Actions/Trip|Trip]] the giant crab, the crab is flipped over onto its back in addition to the usual effects.
 A giant crab that is flipped onto its back has a particularly hard time defending itself; instead of taking the normal -2 circumstance penalty to AC for being [[Conditions/Off-Guard|Off-Guard]], it takes a -4 circumstance penalty to AC."